-- 1. Museum attendees arewere invited to participate at the entrance by undergraduate ambassadors.
-They arewere first asked to write or draw on a post-it note what they think space around our planet is like.
-Some younger children required further prompting beyond this broad question however, with ambassadors often asking "what do you think space sounds like?"
-The participants placed their responses on the pre-soundscape graffiti wall and arewere handed bluetooth wireless headphones playing the sounds of space. - 2.
-Participants gowent on a journey while listening to the sounds, following a set of coloured arrows marked out on the floor.
+- Museum visitors were invited to participate in the activity at the entrance by undergraduate ambassadors.
+They were first asked to write or draw on a post-it note what they thought space around our planet is like.
+Some younger children required further prompting beyond this broad question, however, with ambassadors often asking "what do you think space sounds like?"
+The participants placed their responses on the pre-soundscape graffiti wall and were handed Bluetooth wireless headphones that played the sounds of space. - 2.
+Participants went on a journey while listening to the sounds, following a set of coloured arrows marked out on the floor.
 A number of banner stands with further information about the sounds were placed along this path, though it was observed that few people read these.
-This may be either because participants preferred to listen to the sounds or that it was not clear the stands were part of the experience given the exhibit's location amongst other collections.

-- 3. Near the end of the journey, researchers taketook participants' headphones and asked them to reflect on what they think about space after having listened to the sounds.
+This may be either because participants preferred to listen to the sounds or because it was not clear the stands were part of the experience, given the exhibit's location amongst other collections. - 3.
+Near the end of the journey, researchers took back the participants' headphones and asked them to reflect on what they think about space after having listened to the sounds.
 Participants then recorded their thoughts on post-it notes again and placed these on the post-soundscape graffiti wall.
 The researchers would use what they had written or drawn to prompt a short dialogue about aspects of the space environment around Earth and space weather research.
-This method was informed by the 'science capital' research (Archer and DeWitt, 2017), which recommends scientists use and value participants' own experiences within their engagement practice to help enable lower 'science capital' audiences to feel included in science and that science is for "people like me".
-These discussions provided an opportunity to solidify, or in some cases clarify, the associations that participants made from the soundscape experience in a tailored and audience-focused way (e.g. only going into an appropriate level of detail depending on the individual or group). - 4.
-Finally, researchers would change the channel on the headphones so that participants could watch on a large TV screen a series of creative short films inspired by and incorporating the sounds (Archer, 2020b).
-The films also featured epilogue text reinforcing the importance and relevance of space weather research.
+This method was informed by the science capital research (Archer and De-Witt, 2017), which recommends scientists use and value participants' own experiences within their engagement practice to help enable lower science capital audiences to feel included in science and feel that science is for

+- "people like me".
+These discussions provided an opportunity to solidify, or in some cases clarify, the associations that participants made from the soundscape experience in a tailored and audience-focused way (e.g. only going into an appropriate level of detail, depending on the individual or group). - 4.
+Finally, researchers would change the channel on the headphones so that the participants could watch a series of creative short films inspired by and incorporating the sounds on a large TV screen (Archer, 2020b).
+The films also featured epilogue text that reinforced the importance and relevance of space weather research.
 Surprisingly, these artistic films proved much more popular than anticipated.

-The graffiti walls were used as an open opportunity for participants to reflect upon their perceptions and associations with space both before and after the soundscape, with this being intentionally left broad to elicit a wide range of possible responses and thus potential impacts.
-This method was chosen specifically due to its suitability for evaluating drop-in activities, ability to be integrated within the activity itself, and alignment with our intended overall experience for participants.
-While graffiti walls are a common evaluation tool, we are unaware of any published public engagement activity that has captured and analysed data both before and after a drop-in activity using them.
+The graffiti walls were used as an open opportunity for participants to reflect upon their perceptions and associations with space both before and after the soundscape, with this being intentionally left broad to elicit a wide range of possible responses and, thus, potential impacts.
+This method was chosen specifically due to its suitability for evaluating dropin activities, its ability to be integrated within the activity itself, and its alignment with our intended overall experience for participants.
+While graffiti walls are a common evaluation tool, we are unaware of any published public engagement activity that has used them to capture and analyse data both before and after a drop-in activity.
 This makes our evaluation approach for the exhibit novel.